castor-data-binding/castor/README.md

 Project documentation:
 http://castor-data-binding.github.io/castor/

-The persistence part of Castor has been migrated to a separate git repository, available at https://github.com/castor-data-binding/castor-jdo.git.
+**Note**: The persistence part of Castor has been migrated to a separate [GitHub repository](https://github.com/castor-data-binding/castor-jdo.git).

 # Download